Dead Pixel Test

 - Cycle the colors.
 Click or use the arrow keys to switch colors, or turn on Auto-cycle to let it rotate for you.

 - Look closely.
-Scan the screen on each color, a magnifier helps.
-A pixel that won't match the fill is the one you're hunting.
+Scan the screen on each color.
+A magnifier or your phone camera helps.
+The dot that won't match the fill is the one you're hunting.

 Why test this

-A single dead or stuck pixel is almost invisible against normal content, yet it is exactly the kind of fault that nags once you know it is there.
+A single bad pixel blends into normal content.
+Once you spot it, you can't unsee it.
 The only way to find one reliably is to flood the screen with a clean, full-field solid color and look.
-A black field reveals stuck pixels glowing their own color, while bright fields like white, red, green, and blue reveal dead pixels that stay stubbornly black.
-This is the check to run the moment a new monitor, laptop, or phone comes out of the box, while you can still return it: most manufacturers permit a handful of bad pixels before a panel qualifies as defective, so knowing the count early matters.
-It is also worth a pass on a used display you are about to buy, where a hidden dead pixel can be a quiet bargaining point or a reason to walk away.
+A black field reveals stuck and hot pixels glowing their own color, while bright fields like white, red, green, and blue reveal dead pixels that stay stubbornly black.
+Run this the moment a new monitor, laptop, or phone comes out of the box, while you can still return it.
+Most manufacturers permit a handful of bad pixels before a panel counts as defective, so knowing the count early matters.
+It's also worth a check on a used display before you buy, where a hidden dead pixel is a quiet bargaining point or a reason to walk away.

 What the results mean

-What you are looking for is one tiny dot that refuses to match its surroundings.
+What you're looking for is one tiny dot that refuses to match its surroundings.
 On the bright fills (white, red, green, blue, cyan, magenta, yellow) a dead pixel reads as a persistent black speck no matter which color is showing.
-On the black fill, a stuck pixel does the opposite: it glows red, green, or blue while everything around it stays dark.
-A subpixel fault may only appear on one or two colors, which is why cycling through all of them matters; use Auto-cycle and watch the same spot across the set.
+On the black fill, a stuck pixel does the opposite and glows red, green, or blue while everything around it stays dark.
+A subpixel fault may only appear on one or two colors, which is why cycling through all of them matters, so use Auto-cycle and watch the same spot across the set.
 Get close, or use your phone camera or a magnifier, since a single pixel is smaller than it sounds.
-If you find a stuck pixel, it is sometimes recoverable.
-A gentle wipe with a soft cloth or running fast color changes over it can occasionally free it.
-A dead pixel almost never comes back.
+A stuck pixel is sometimes fixable, but a dead one almost never comes back.

 FAQ

-- What is the difference between a dead and a stuck pixel?
+- What is the difference between a dead, stuck, and hot pixel?

 - Can a stuck pixel be fixed?

 - Sometimes.
-Gently massaging the spot with a soft cloth, or running rapidly changing colors over it for a while, can free a stuck pixel.
-A truly dead one rarely recovers.
+Gently massaging the spot with a soft cloth, or running fast color changes over it for a while, can exercise the subpixel and free it.
+A truly dead pixel rarely recovers.

 - How many dead pixels are normal?